w3cping/font-anti-fingerprinting/README.md

 This identifiability should be minimized as much as possible, with as little harm as possible to the following use cases:

-* Web users who have been installing web fonts over cheap connections to avoid spending money or time downloading them on expensive or slow connections, shouldn't now have to use the expensive or slow connections.
+* Web users with cheap connections who use badly-supported minority languages, and thus have been installing fonts for their language locally to avoid spending money or time downloading them on expensive or slow connections, shouldn't now have to use the expensive or slow connections.
 * Websites that depend on a font that's commonly installed among their visitors, but uncommon on the web, should have a way to continue working.